laminlabs/lamin-blog/docs/vitessce.md

 ## Author contributions

-Mark added support for `lamindb.artifact` within the vitessce Python package, created the example database http://lamin.ai/vitessce/examples, overhauled the LaminDB integration (https://github.com/laminlabs/lamindb/pull/1953), and wrote the first comprehensive version of the Vitessce ingestion guide: http://docs.lamin.ai/vitessce.
+Mark added support for `lamindb.artifact` within the Vitessce Python package, created the example database http://lamin.ai/vitessce/examples, overhauled the LaminDB integration (https://github.com/laminlabs/lamindb/pull/1953), and wrote the first comprehensive version of the Vitessce ingestion guide: http://docs.lamin.ai/vitessce.

 Altana resolved many issues running the integration in production, overhauled the ingestion guide: https://github.com/laminlabs/lamin-spatial/pull/48, and reviewed this post.

-Alex created the Vitessce integration for LaminDB (https://github.com/laminlabs/lamindb/pull/1532) and maintained it over 2 years.
+Alex created the Vitessce integration for LaminDB (https://github.com/laminlabs/lamindb/pull/1532) and maintained it over two years.

 Richard created a storage proxy that would allow secure streaming of private data into an externally hosted (static) Vitessce application, keeping data in the client and data-hosting cloud (AWS, GCP, etc.) account.